AndersDeath/diary2/000-current.md

 # 30 November - Wednesday - Gündoğan - 62 day of immigration

 today I was fighting with Android again.
+I don't like this type of tasks when I need to fix some building process.
+It's shit.